joewitt99/login-handler-router/README.md

 2. Create OIDC application in Okta
 3. Modify index.js to provide your application and tenant configurations
 4. Deploy to webserver.
+5. Configure "Default App for Sign-In Widget" in Okta admin customization to point to the deployed application.

 ## Building and deployment